ankane/ahoy_email/README.md

 end
 ```

-User is [polymorphic](http://railscasts.com/episodes/154-polymorphic-association), so use it with any model.
+The user association is [polymorphic](http://railscasts.com/episodes/154-polymorphic-association), so use it with any model.

 To get all messages sent to a user, add an association: